MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 :::image type="content" source="../../assets/images/adaptive-cards/dependent-dropdown-flow.png" alt-text="Screenshot shows how a user, an Adaptive Card, a host, and a bot interact in a dependent dropdown." lightbox="../../assets/images/adaptive-cards/dependent-dropdown-flow.png":::

-When a user changes an input value, the existing input value in the dropdown list becomes invalid.
-Define the `Action.ResetInputs` property to reset the values in the dropdown list and trigger a data query request to the bot.
-To associate the input value with the dropdown list, define the `associatedInputs` property in the dropdown list.
+When a user changes an input value, the existing input value in the dependent dropdown list becomes invalid.
+If you've defined the `Action.ResetInputs` property, Teams resets the values in the dropdown list and triggers a data query request to the bot.

-To ensure that the data query request sent to the bot contains the updated input values of all the elements in the card, set the value of `associatedInputs` to `auto`.
-The bot uses these values to filter the list in the second dropdown and dynamically retrieve the associated dataset.
+If you've defined the `associatedInputs`, the data query request sent to the bot contains the updated input values of all the elements in the card.
+The bot uses these values to filter the list in the dropdown and dynamically retrieve the associated dataset.
 This enables the user to pick a new input value from the dropdown list.

 ### Implement dependent dropdowns